-Gokul Laroia is Co-CEO of Asia Pacific for Morgan Stanley, Head of Asia Equities and a member of the firm’s Management Committee.
+Gokul Laroia is Co-CEO of Asia Pacific for Morgan Stanley, Co-Head of Global Equities and a member of the firm’s Management Committee.
 Over a 20-year career at Morgan Stanley, Gokul has held a number of leadership positions across the region, heading up the firm’s Mergers & Acquisitions, Capital Markets and Investment Banking divisions before assuming his current role in 2014.

 Prior to joining Morgan Stanley, he spent four years at Citigroup.
 Gokul holds a bachelor’s degree in economics and an MBA from the University of Delhi.

 In addition to being Co-CEO for Asia Pacific, I also run the equities business across Asia, including Japan.
 While my product role involves Japan, my management role with Wei Sun Christianson focuses on Asia, excluding Japan.

 I spend about two thirds of my time on equities.
 Half of that time, I’m meeting clients across the region.
 We have a local presence in almost every major market: Japan, Australia, India, Korea and Singapore are some of the larger ones.